Travel guide

 2. Go to SIMs or SIM cards & mobile networks and select your travel eSIM.

-4. Within the eSIM settings, activate Data Roaming only on that profile.
-Again, with PuraSim, this does not generate roaming charges: you use local networks at local prices.
+4. Within that eSIM's settings, activate Data Roaming only on that profile.
+Again, with PuraSim this does not generate roaming charges: you use local networks at local prices.

-5. Check that your main SIM keeps roaming off to avoid charges from your carrier.
+5. Check that your main SIM keeps roaming off to avoid charges from your company.

-On many Android phones, you'll see a quick selector in the notification bar to change which SIM uses data: use it to confirm that the eSIM is selected.
-If you have questions about how both lines coexist on your phone, reading about how eSIM and dual SIM work will help, as we explain which line handles calls and which handles data.
+On many Androids, you'll see a quick selector in the notification bar to change which SIM uses data: use it to confirm that the eSIM is selected.
+If you have doubts about how the two lines coexist on your phone, it will help to read how eSIM and dual SIM work, because there we explain which line handles calls and which handles data.

-This is one of the most frequently asked questions and deserves a clear answer, as it affects how long your plan lasts.
-For most travel eSIMs, including PuraSim, the plan's validity counter does not start when you install the QR, but when the eSIM first connects to a network in the destination country.
-In other words, the clock starts ticking with the first real connection, not before.
+This is one of the most frequently asked questions and deserves a clear answer, because it affects how long your plan lasts.
+For most travel eSIMs, including PuraSim, the plan validity counter does not start when the QR is installed, but when the eSIM first connects to a network in the destination country.
+That is, the clock starts ticking with the first real connection, not before.
 That's why you can safely install the eSIM days before your trip without "wasting" time.

-• Do not activate the data line prematurely if your plan is counted by days, to avoid "burning" days at the departure airport.
+• Do not activate the data line early if your plan counts by days, so as not to "burn" days at the departure airport.

-• Estimate your consumption before choosing a plan: a guide on how much data you need for travel will help you avoid running out or overpaying.
+• Estimate your consumption before choosing the plan: a guide on how much data you need for travel helps you avoid running short or paying too much.

-If you run out of data at any time, it's no problem: you can buy another plan and repeat the activation.
-And since PuraSim plans start from $0.85, extending your plan is cost-effective.
+If you run out of data at any time, it's fine: you can buy another plan and repeat the activation.
+And since PuraSim plans start from $0.85, extending is worthwhile.

 What to do if the eSIM doesn't connect

-Sometimes you activate everything correctly, and yet your phone doesn't connect to the internet in the first few minutes.
+Sometimes you activate everything correctly, and still, your phone doesn't get internet in the first few minutes.
 This is normal and almost always resolved in a couple of steps.
-90% of cases are fixed by restarting the phone or adjusting the network selection.
+90% of cases are fixed by restarting your phone or adjusting the network selection.
 Try this in order:

-• Restart your phone: turn it off and on again at your destination.
+• Restart your phone: turn it off and on again once you've reached your destination.
 This is the most effective trick for the eSIM to register the local network.

-• Manual network selection: in Network Settings, disable automatic operator selection and manually choose a local network; if one fails, try another.
+• Manual network selection: in Network Settings, deactivate automatic operator selection and choose a local network manually; if one fails, try another.

-• Check the APN: on some Android devices, you need to enter the APN indicated by your provider for data to work.
-PuraSim provides this, and it usually configures automatically.
+• Check the APN: on some Androids, you need to enter the APN indicated by your provider for data to work.
+PuraSim provides this, and normally, it configures automatically.

-One of the great attractions of a data eSIM is that you don't have to give up your usual number.
-The key is how you distribute the functions between your two lines: the travel eSIM handles data, and your main SIM stays in the phone for your number, calls, and SMS.
-This way, you can receive the typical verification code via SMS from your bank or WhatsApp without changing anything in your digital life.
+One of the great appeals of a data eSIM is that you don't have to give up your usual number.
+The key lies in how you distribute functions between your two lines: the travel eSIM handles data, and your main SIM stays in the phone for your number, calls, and SMS.
+This way, you can receive the typical verification code via SMS from the bank or WhatsApp without changing anything in your digital life.

 Step iPhone Android